colmap/colmap/doc/tutorial.rst

 Ideally, the reconstruction works fine and all images are registered.
 If this is not the case, it is recommended to:

 - Perform additional matching.
-For best results, use exhaustive matching, increase the number of nearest neighbors in vocabulary tree matching, or increase the overlap in sequential matching, etc.
+For best results, use exhaustive matching, enable guided matching, increase the number of nearest neighbors in vocabulary tree matching, or increase the overlap in sequential matching, etc.

 - Manually choose an initial image pair, if COLMAP fails to initialize.
 Choose ``Reconstruction > Reconstruction options > Init`` and set images from the